 1836 Rickman sent a circular letter to the officiating Ministers of parishes in which it was known that old registers had been preserved, requesting them to furnish him with details of the number of baptisms, burials and marriages registered during the years 1570, 1600, 1630, 1670, 1700 and 1750 and during each year preceding and following them.
 From these figures, supplied voluntarily by the clergy, he calculated a population estimate for each county at intervals from 1570 to 1750, using as his starting figure the enumerated county population of 1801.

 The 1921 census, and all later censuses which survive, are kept by the Office for National Statistics.
-The 1921 census is now available.
+The 1921 census was originally for 24/25 April, but was delayed.
 The 1921 census was taken on the 19th of June 1921 at a time when the population for England and Wales was about 38 million.
 Unfortunately, the 1931 census for England and Wales was destroyed by fire in 1942, and no census was taken in 1941 because of the Second World War.

 1939 Registration of UK citizens was taken to provide a snapshot of the civilian population of England and Wales just after the outbreak of the Second World War.